-NATSA starts a podcast series in 2020 (amid the covid-19 pandemic).
-The NATSA podcast features a Taiwan Studies scholar in each episode.
-The scholars share with us their research, experiences with NATSA, and professional development topics such as work-life balance, tips for publishing, teaching, etc.
+NATSA podcast started in 2020 (amid the covid-19 pandemic).
+Season one features a Taiwan Studies scholar in each episode.
+Invited scholars share with us their pioneering research, experiences with NATSA, and professional development topics such as work-life balance, tips for publishing, teaching, etc.

 NATSA offers funding for workshops and working meetings to be hosted in the U.S. or Canada to discuss topical issues in Taiwan studies.
 The goal of this fund is to promote scholarly discussion on Taiwan studies at the regional level.